 The increased level of potassium helps to lower sodium levels in the blood.
 This ultimately helps to reduce blood pressure.

 Spinach is a nutrient-dense food that consists of several vital nutrients such as vitamin K, vitamin C, vitamin D, calcium, potassium, and magnesium.
 All these nutrients are very effective for bone health.

 Vitamin k involves in the production of a protein known as Osteocalc.
 This protein helps to stabilize the calcium level in bones.

-Spinach support brain health
+Spinach supports brain health

 Spinach is powerful anti-inflammatory effects that may help to protect the brain, particularly in older people.
-A study conducted on 950 old people shown that eating leafy green vegetables has a significant decrease in decline cognitive abilities.
+A study conducted on 950 old people showed that eating leafy green vegetables has a significant decrease in decline cognitive abilities.
 The study also indicated that those who ate one to two servings of leafy vegetables showed the same cognitive abilities as an 11-year younger person.